Tropical Amplitudes: Tropical geometry

-\section{Tropical Geometry}
+\section{Tropical geometry}

-Tropical geometry is a recent and very active field in mathematics.
-For an introduction to tropical geometry, see \cite{Mikhalkin:2004,Speyer:2004,Mikhalkin:2006,Mikhalkin:2007,Itenberg:2011, Caporaso:2011a} or for a more exhaustive bibliography see \cite{Brannetti:2009} and references therein.
-The basic objects, tropical varieties, can be either abstract \cite{Baker:2007} or defined as algebraic curves over certain spaces \cite{Kontsevich:2004,Mikhalkin:2006}.
-Tropical varieties also arise as the result of a worst possible degeneration of the complex structure of complex varieties, called tropicalization \cite{Abramovich:2012,Abramovich:2013}.
-This point is particularly interesting for our study of the point-like limit of string theory where string worldsheets -- Riemann surfaces -- are degenerated to particle worldlines -- tropical graphs.
+Tropical geometry is a recent and active field in mathematics.\footnote{For introductory works, the reader is referred to \cite{Itenberg:2011,Mikhalkin:2004,Speyer:2004,Mikhalkin:2006, Mikhalkin:2007,Caporaso:2011a,Mikhalkin:2006a}, and to \cite{Brannetti:2009} for a more exhaustive bibliography.} The basic objects, tropical varieties, can be either abstract \cite{Baker:2007} or defined as algebraic curves over certain spaces \cite{Mikhalkin:2006}.
+Tropical varieties also arise as the result of a degeneration of the complex structure of complex varieties called \textit{tropicalization} \cite{Abramovich:2012,Abramovich:2013}.
+The use of tropical geometry in physics is not new: even before the coinage of the word ``tropical'', the authors of \cite{Aharony:1997bh} studied a class of embedded tropical varieties called webs, arising from the degeneration of brane models.
+Also, Kontsevich and Soibelman introduced tropical geometry in the context of mirror symmetry \cite{Kontsevich:2004}, which became an active area of investigation (see the survey \cite{mark2011tropical}).

-\subsection{Tropical Graphs}
+\subsection{Tropical graphs}

-In this section we introduce basic definitions about tropical graphs.
-An (abstract) {tropical graph} is a connected graph with labeled legs, whose inner edges have a length and whose vertices are weighted.
-The external legs are called {punctures} or marked points and by convention they have infinite length.
-A {pure} tropical graph is a tropical graph that has only vertices of weight zero.
-Pure tropical graphs were first introduced in \cite{Mikhalkin:2006,Mikhalkin:2006a} and then later extended by \cite{Brannetti:2009,Caporaso:2010} to tropical graphs with weights, simply called tropical graphs here.
+An abstract {tropical graph} is a connected graph with labeled legs (external edges), whose inner edges have a length and whose vertices are weighted.
+The external legs are called {punctures} or marked points and they have infinite length.
+A tropical graph $\Gamma$ is then a triple $\Gamma=(G,w,\ell)$ where; $G$ is a connected graph called the {combinatorial type} of $\Gamma$, $\ell$ and $w$ are length and weight functions on the edges and on the vertices